 - How does your employer differ from its competitors?

 - How did you get your current job?

-- What is your exact job title — and how long have you been in this job?
+- What is your exact job title, and how long have you been in the job?

 - What do you like most about working for this employer?

 - Have you worked for any other employers?

 - What do you like most about your job?

 - What do you like least about your job?
 (Tread carefully and gingerly when asking this question.)

 - Can you describe a typical day at your job?

 - How much of your day is spent behind a desk?
 Out in the field?